Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Five-Component Disaggregation of ROE

-The analysis of the available financial ratios over multiple quarterly periods reveals several notable trends and patterns.
+The analysis of the financial ratios over the observed periods reveals several trends and patterns in operational efficiency, profitability, and financial structure.

 - Tax Burden